 Knife blocks often come standard or as an upgrade with most kitchen knife sets, and they can come in a variety of styles.
 While these make a great out-of-the-box solution for knife storage, the included knife blocks may not always fit your needs (or style).

 Here at F.N.
-Sharp, we offer the magnetic knife block pictured above a la carte to give you plenty of space to both showcase and store your entire kitchen knife set (like this F.N.
-Sharp 6-Knife Set), and even your steak knives (like these F.N.
-Sharp ones) and other cooking essentials, too!
+Sharp, we offer the magnetic knife block pictured above both a la carte and with our Damascus steel kitchen knife sets.
+Made of Acacia wood, the F.N.
+Sharp Knife Block gives you plenty of space to both showcase and store your entire kitchen knife set and other favorite cooking utensils – and even your steak knives, too (like these F.N.
+Sharp ones)!

 Under-Cabinet Knife Storage